social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch14_moderation/03_different_platforms.md

 Let's now look at how some different platforms have handled content moderation:

 ## 4chan/8chan (minimal moderation)
-Sites like 4chan and 8chan bill themselves as sites that support free-speech, in the sense that they don't ban trolling and hateful speech, though they may remove some illegal content, like child pornography.
+Sites like 4chan and 8chan bill themselves as sites that support free-speech, in the sense that they don't ban trolling and hateful speech, though they may remove some illegal content, like CSAM.

 One thing these sites do ban though, is spam.
 While much of spam is certainly legal, and a form of speech, this speech is restricted on these sites.
 If the chat boards filled up with spam, the users would find it boring and leave, so for practical reasons, these sites still moderate for spam (though they may allow some uses of ironic spam, [copypasta](https://knowyourmeme.com/memes/copypasta) {cite:p}`Copypasta2009`).